zoe-pith/pith-site/supperclub.md

 fava with spring onion and ramp
 butternut squash with lardo and perilla
 spot prawn with green peppercorn and green pepper
-burrata with white asparagus, watercress, and trout roe
+burrata with white asparagus, watercress, and roe

 morel with bone marrow and juniper
 duck with rhubarb, potato, and pistachio
 lettuce with hazelnut and bergamot

 huckleberry and buckwheat
 yogurt and molasses